patrimart/monadness-js/README.md

 ### map

+Applies the Maybe function to the value and return the result wrapped in a Maybe.

 ```js
 map <U> (f: (a: T) => U): Maybe<U>
 ```

 ### fmap

+Applies the function to the value and return the result.

 ```js
 fmap <U> (f: (a: T) => Maybe<U>): Maybe<U>